- Nov 7: IP at the Supreme Court Series: Already v. Nike

 - Nov 2: The Ninth Annual IP/Gender: Creativity Outside of Intellectual Property’s Domain

 - Nov 1: First Annual Peter Jaszi Distinguished Lecture on Intellectual Property

 - Oct 30: IP Advising – Spring Course Selection

-- Oct 29: Supreme Court Series: Kirtsaeng v.
+- Oct 29: IP at the Supreme Court Series: Kirtsaeng v.
 John Wiley & Sons

 - Oct 16: Intellectual Property, Trade and Development

 - Sep 28: Mid Atlantic Works In Progress

 - Sep 27: Copy Culture, Media Piracy, and Shadow Libraries